 The Internet has provided countless benefits to businesses and individuals, with a world of information at their fingertips.
 However, the digital frontier also creates risks along with opportunities.
 New technologies have created business concerns like intrusions, cybercrimes, and cyberattacks, which negatively impact business operations.

-In this blog post, let’s take a look at managed security issues, and the significance of the MSP to MSSP transition to enhance business security.
+In this blog post, let’s take a look at cyber security risk management, and the significance of the MSP to MSSP transition to enhance business security.

 Global cybercrime is growing at an alarming rate; Cybersecurity Ventures predicts global Cybercrime to increase from three trillion USD in 2015 to 10.5 trillion USD by 2025, i.e., a 15% annual growth rate.
 Almost all businesses, especially SMBs experience frequent, complex, and targeted cyberattacks.
 Per Accenture’s cost of Cybercrime Study, about 43% of cyber attacks target small businesses, and only 14% have defense mechanisms to face these threats.